 Each season is different.
 The place you are in now will not last forever.
 (Especially if you follow these steps.)
 Right now, what can you afford to spend on gifts?

 Oh my!
-I could write a whole post on the comparison trap and why it is so bad for your personal finances.
-Comparing yourself to others is a slippery slope for financial destruction.
+I could write a whole post on the comparison trap and why it is so bad for your personal finances (and guess what, I did; check out how lifestyle creep can break your finances.)
+Comparing yourself to others is a slippery slope to financial destruction.

-With the influx of social media, comparing yourself to the highlights of someone else’s Facebook or Instagram reel is cause from trouble.
-You are viewing their best moments in their lives.
+With the influx of social media, comparing yourself to the highlights of someone else’s Facebook or Instagram reel is cause for trouble.
+You are viewing the best moments in their lives.
 There are very few people who post the low moments and the times when we are struggling.

 - What does this person enjoy?